Kurshit/CaseStudy/README.md

     gradlew clean build
     ```
 3. Above command would create a runnable jar file under "build\libs\awayday-1.0.0.jar".
 4. Run this jar and provide file path as per below command.
 Let's assume that user has kept "activities.txt" input file at "D:\input\activities.txt".
-Simillarly, we can providr schedule start time and end time.
+Similarly, we can provide schedule start time and end time.
 This is discussed in "Externalizing configuration" section below.
    ```sh
    java -jar awayday-1.0.0.jar --fileName="D:\input\activities.txt"
    ```
 5. This would start the app on 8080 port by default.
 This would consider activities.txt file as input which is present at user's own local system.
-6. Open any browser , preferrable Google Chrome, and hit the below rest endpoint.
+6. Open any browser , preferably  Google Chrome, and hit the below rest end point.

     http://localhost:8080/getschedule/2